mvantieghem/SB-Longitudinal-change-early-adversity/README.md

-## Early adversity and brain development
+### Early adversity and brain development

-This is the public github repeository for:
+This is the public github repository for:

 VanTieghem et al. (preprint).
 Longitudinal changes in amygdala, hippocampus and cortisol development following early caregiving adversity.